Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 `R\bin\R`), then:

     library(rjags)
+    # Loading required package: coda
+    # Linked to JAGS 4.3.0
+    # Loaded modules: basemod,bugs

 ### 4.4 Install Ghostscript

 Available at: https://www.ghostscript.com/download/gsdnld.html

-Choose Ghostscript AGPL Release for 64-bit Windows.
+Choose Ghostscript AGPL Release for 64-bit Windows (`gs9533w64.exe` as of Nov.
+2020).

 Use the default settings when running the installer.

-Append `C:\Program Files\gs\gs9.52\bin` to `Path` (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).
+Append `C:\Program Files\gs\gs9.53.3\bin` to `Path` (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).

+TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on):

+    which gswin64  # /c/Program Files/gs/gs9.53.3/bin/gswin64

-TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to build a package that uses Ghostscript for its vignette e.g. open a PowerShell window, `cd` to `D:\biocbuild\bbs-3.12-bioc\meat` (this folder will be automatically created after the 1st build run), then:
+Then try to build a package that uses Ghostscript for its vignette e.g. open a PowerShell window, `cd` to `D:\biocbuild\bbs-3.12-bioc\meat` (this folder will be automatically created after the 1st build run), then:

     ..\R\bin\R CMD build clustComp
     ..\R\bin\R CMD build MANOR